LightDM is a cross-desktop display manager. A display manager is a daemon that:

-- Lightdm fails to start at all (black screen with no login GUI showing up) lightdm has an issue where it sometimes happens that it starts too fast – before X is ready, or the GPU driver is fully loaded.
+- Lightdm fails to start at all (black screen with no login GUI showing up) lightdm has an issue where it sometimes happens that it starts too fast – before X is ready, or even before the GPU driver is fully loaded.
 One solution is to set logind-check-graphical=true inside lightdm.conf